Jweaver74/Weaver-Web-Werx/README.md

 ## What I learned
-I learned up to this point in my bootcamp, the proper skills to design HTML and CSS.
+What I have learned up to this point in my bootcamp, is the proper skills needed to plan, code, and deploy a website containing HTML and CSS.
 Proper Github commands along with deploying my work within Github pages.